Takanu/Pelican/README.md

 **User Session System**

-It handles the act of creating, updating and destroying individual sessions with any number of users.
+This handles the act of creating, updating and destroying individual sessions with any number of users.
 The criteria for creating a session and the scope of users that can use it are customisable, and it includes Whitelists, Blacklists, Timeouts, Flood Limits and a bunch of other neat things.
 Sessions can also be databased for later use if the user wants to stop and you want to free up active sessions.

 Sessions in a later update will also conform to Model so they can be databased, if you want to save bot states and free up live sessions.